venksrid001/cowrie/architecture-design.md

 In this scenario, we need to make sure:

-Whenever, an attacker makes any changes to the file structure (Create new folder, Rename existing folder, delete any folder, create new file etc) then it should remain same for next time.
+Whenever, an attacker makes any changes to the file structure (create new folder, rename existing folder, delete any folder, create new file etc) then it should remain same for next time.

 ### 4.4 Physical